Cutlery-Drawer/simh/doc/simh_doc.rst

 1. |SAVE| file format compresses zeroes to minimize file size.

-2. The simulator can't restore active incoming telnet sessions to multiplexer devices, but the listening ports will be restored across a save/restore.
+2. The simulator can't restore active incoming Telnet sessions to multiplexer devices, but the listening ports will be restored across a save/restore.

 4.3 Resetting devices